ShangHua-Gao/RBN/README.md

   year={2021}
 }
 ```
+## License

+The source code is free for research and education use only.
+Any comercial use should get formal permission first.

 ## Contact
 If you have any questions, feel free to E-mail Shang-Hua Gao (`shgao(at)live.com`) and Qi Han(`hqer(at)foxmail.com`).